-EF for cattle sex-age groups and sheep calculated in accordance with corresponding methodology (Annex 3.2.8, Tables A3.2.8.1 and A3.2.8.3).
-Cattle EF fluctuations mainly caused by changes of fodder consumption, and sheep EF fluctuations caused by changes of several data (live weight, milk yield, wool production and other).
+EF for cattle sex-age groups and sheep calculated in accordance with corresponding methodology (Annex 3.2.8, Tables A3.2.8.1 and A3.2.8.2).
+Cattle and sheep EF fluctuations mainly caused by changes of energy expenses and other several data (live weight, milk yield, wool production etc.).

-Methane emissions from enteric fermentation in the base, several intermediate and last years are reported in Table 5.4.
+Methane emissions from enteric fermentation in the base, several intermediate and last years reported in Table 5.4.